soundpress/RulesOfNYC/docs/c26/index.rst

       D. insurance; or

-      E. documentation of a financial capability test, as set forth in of 6 NYCRR section 373-2.8(d)(5).
+      E. documentation of a financial capability test, as set forth in of 6 NYCRR § 373-2.8(d)(5).

    3. Preparation of estimated amount of financial assurance.
 If the office requires posting of financial assurance as a condition of accepting institutional or engineering controls, the enrollee shall provide an estimated amount of financial assurance for the office's consideration.
 The enrollee shall be responsible for having a professional engineer or other qualified environmental professional prepare the estimate, and, in the event the financial assurance is being provided through environmental insurance, for having an independent insurance professional provide a certification that such policy meets the requirements of this subdivision.
 The estimate shall include an itemized listing of each cost and how the cost was calculated, including the cost of contracting with a third party.